 Who should use a metric catalog?

 Metric catalogs are used by data teams, business leaders, operators, and AI systems that need consistent, trusted metrics.
-They serve as a shared reference point across technical and non-technical users.
+They serve as a shared reference point across technical and non-technical users—ensuring every decision is based on the same definitions, logic, and verified data.

 Who uses it and what each group gains